1x-eng/yadab/readme.md

 I know..
 I know..
 Whyyyyyyy, another database?

 Hmmm, for some reason, Im intrigued, often confused, sometimes scared about all the 'engineering' that makes the databases tick.
 And, its all about getting hands 'dirty', right ;) So, here it is.
 A labor of 'love'; a rookie relational database from ground up.
 And, its in `go`.
-(If I had to do this again, Im unsure if I'll pick go again :thinking: Maybe C# or Java/Kotlin perhaps? lack of encapsulation in `go` is less than ideal to build something like a database.)
+(If I had to do this again, Im unsure if I'll pick go again :thinking: Maybe C# or Java/Kotlin perhaps? lack of 'true' encapsulation in `go` is less than ideal to build something like a database.)

 (Maybe I should be doing better with picking a name? doesn't sound as good/natural as yaml :thinking:)